 Homemade Southern Classic Chicken

 Is your mouth watering for some delicious fried chicken yet?
 Ours sure is!
 If you don’t live near a restaurant it is going to be hard to get this chicken to satisfy your cravings.
-Did you know that you can make this fried chicken on your own?
+Did you know that you can make a copycat recipe like this fried chicken on your own?
 I was always under the impression that making fried chicken was really difficult, I was pleasantly surprised when I first gave it a try.
 It is an easy process to make it if you follow our step-by-step directions below.
 I will also let you in on a little secret.
 Making your own fried chicken, at home, will be even cheaper than going to the restaurant too.
 Now, learn all about how to make this, right in your kitchen!